-- 10. Any work-integrated learning experience: - a) Is appropriate to the field of the program - b) Has articulated, appropriate learning outcomes - c) Is supervised by both an institutional representative with relevant academic credentials and an employer/staff member who collaborate to evaluate the student performance - d) Provides opportunities and structure for student reflection on program learning outcomes in relationship to work-integrated learning experience.
+10. Any work-integrated learning experience:

+- a) Is appropriate to the field of the program - b) Has articulated, appropriate learning outcomes - c) Is supervised by both an institutional representative with relevant academic credentials and an employer/staff member who collaborate to evaluate the student performance - d) Provides opportunities and structure for student reflection on program learning outcomes in relationship to work-integrated learning experience(s).

-11. Research-focused Graduate Programs
+Research-focused Graduate Programs

-- a) Provide sufficient opportunities and support for research and other scholarly activity - b) Require student and faculty participation in the broader research community.
+- 11. Research-focused Graduate Programs: - a) Provide sufficient opportunities and support for research and other scholarly activity - b) Require student and faculty participation in the broader research community.

-- Provide a course schedule (Course Schedule 1, see Appendix 10.2) stating for each academic year, and by semester, the following information:

-- the title of each course/other requirement

-- the mode/s of delivery

-- the type of course/other requirement

-- hours per course
+- Provide a course schedule (Course Schedule 1, see Appendix 12.2) stating for each academic year, and by semester, the following information: - the title of each course/other requirement - the mode/s of delivery - the type of course/other requirement - hours per course - course prerequisites, co-requisites, and restrictions - number of sections of the course anticipated for this degree program21 - proposed instructors and their highest earned qualifications for each section.
+You may also additionally note qualifications in progress.
+If faculty is to be hired, indicate required credentials. - Provide a second course schedule (Course Schedule 2, see Appendix 12.2) that is identical to "Course Schedule 1," with the exception that it does not identify the names of instructors.